 - When automatic discharge of the content happens, you have to turn off the main switches. - > Then evacuate the cabins. - Let the automatic extinguisher in the engine room work for several minutes. - Grab the manual fire extinguisher and release the safety pin. - After discharge always ventilate before entering the engine room.
 When you open the engine hatches, have the manual extinguisher ready and be alert. - Control the engine room for remaining fire.

 The engine room has a non-removable installed system.
-The content of the extinguisher can cause serious respiration problems or even death.
+The content can cause serious respiration problems and be fatal.

 3.2.3 FIRE ALARM